syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/templates.md

 ## Action failure template

 There is also an option to custom design the popup list content when the data fetch request fails at the remote server.
-This can be achieved using the **actionFailureTemplate** property.
+This can be achieved by using the **actionFailureTemplate** property.

-In the following sample, when the data fetch request fails, the ComboBox displays the notification.
+In the following sample, when the data fetch request fails, the ComboBox displays the notification as Data fetch get fails.

-{% tabs %}

-{%  hightlight html %}
+{%  highlight html %}
 <div class="frame">
         <div class="control">
              <ej-combo-box id="searchCustomer" query="ej.Query().from('Suppliers').select('SupplierID', 'ContactName')" .action-failure-template="<span class='action-failure'>Data fetch get fails</span>" placeholder="Select a customer" width="100%">